bryansullins/myvmwarekit/README.md

 Most Functions are built to use the ESXi host as its only parameter, but there are some exceptions.

-1. Help text is available for all current functions.
+Help text is available for all current functions.
 It is recommended that you use the help text method (as per each Function in the Module) for added modules to standardize usage.
-2. Additional recommendations for running against multiple hosts:

 ## Running Module functions on multiple Objects (Steps):